Metrics

 I do not believe that these potentially problematic sampling years are driving the patterns we see in this data.

 At worst, by removing these years we increase the error around a slope.
-But the magnitudes of the slopes do not change and even the significance is only ever reduced only a little.
+But the magnitudes of the slopes do not change very much and even the significance is only ever reduced only a little.

 Code